TLTR: This blog explores landscaping insurance and how it benefits you and your business.

 What Is Landscaping Insurance?

 Landscaping insurance policy protects lawn care professionals and businesses from any ensuing risks.
 Since landscapers and tree trimmers work with heavy equipment, they are constantly exposed to risks that can lead to financial losses.
+It is also known as lawn care liability insurance.

 As per Dripline’s report, around 25 percent of fatalities in the tree care industry involve tree care professionals, highlighting the importance of having landscaping insurance.